pacman82/cellular-automaton/Readme.md

 A command line tool which evolves the state of simple 1-dimensional cellular automatons and prints them to standard out.

-Produces pretty output like this:
+Produces pretty output like this (for the famous rule 30):

 ```
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░█░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░